cfranco92/chat-bot-openai-whatsapp/README.md

 3. Receive messages:
 - Incoming messages will be processed automatically
 - The bot will respond according to the configured conversation flow
+- Appointments will be stored in Google Sheets

 ## 💬 Appointment Flow